Visa Traveler

 06. Gather the photographs needed

-Gather a few copies of your passport size photographs.
+Gather a few copies of your passport-size photographs.
 Read the visa requirements again and make sure the photographs are as per the photo specifications.
 Some Visa on Arrival sections are equipped with photo booths but it’s not the case everywhere.

 Personal Experience: I usually carry about 4 photographs with me.
 Normally, 1 or 2 are enough for the application but you never know.
-Having a couple extra photographs will save you time and money when needed.
+Having a couple of extra photographs will save you time and money when needed.

 FREE eBook: How to travel 56 countries VISA-FREE with a visa from US, Canada, UK, Schengen, Australia, etc.